aweder05/Engineering_4_Notebook/README.md

 <img src="https://github.com/aweder05/Engineering_4_Notebook/blob/main/images/ezgif.com-crop.gif?raw=true" width="300">

+##### The Video Quality is very low, but still legible, I hope

 ### Wiring

 The Wiring for this assignment was not included because it only includes plugging the PicoW board into the computer using a USB to Micro-USB cable.

 ### Code

+Click here for a link to the commented code: [link](https://github.com/aweder05/Engineering_4_Notebook/blob/main/raspberry-pi/LandingAreaPart1(Functions).py)

+Credit goes to Grant Gastinger for the Code, but some of the comments were added by me to better understand the code for myself.

 ### Reflection
+This assignment was by far the most challenging circuit python assignment we've had to do so far.
+I was unable to get a good start on the coding process myself, so I looked at Grant Gastinger's repository for help.
+I used his code and ran it on my own PicoW board so that I could see in real time what the code did.
+Although the code I submitted isn't my own, I utilized it to better understand the process of the code and the different functions in use.

 &nbsp;